Employment Opportunites at Saint Francis University

 Administrative/Staff

-Graduate Assistantships are offered at Saint Francis University in a variety of academic and administrative departments throughout campus.
+• Graduate Assistantships are offered at Saint Francis University in a variety of academic and administrative departments throughout campus.

 Current Open Positions:

-• GA-School of Professional Studies
+• Graduate Assistant- Division of Professional Development

 Requirements: